Paul Hausser: SS career

 Hausser served during the 1939 invasion of Poland as an observer with the mixed Wehrmacht/SS Panzer Division Kempf.
 In October 1939 the SS-VT was formed as a motorized infantry division known as the SS-Verfügungs-Division with Hausser in command.
 He led the division, later renamed 2nd SS Division Das Reich, through the French campaign of 1940 and in the early stages of Operation Barbarossa.
 For his service in the Soviet Union, Hausser was awarded the Knight's Cross of the Iron Cross in 1941 and the Oak Leaves in 1943 (he received the Swords for his service in Normandy).
 He was severely wounded, losing an eye.

 After recovering, he commanded the newly formed SS-Panzer Corps (renamed II SS Panzer Corps in June 1943) and against Hitler's explicit orders withdrew his troops from Kharkov to avoid encirclement.
 He led the 1st, 2nd and 3rd SS divisions during the Battle of Kursk.
 After Kursk, his Corps was re-formed (substituting the 1st, 2nd and 3rd SS Panzer Divisions with the 9th and 10th SS divisions) and sent to Italy, then to France where he commanded them in the early stages of the Normandy Campaign.

 After the death of Friedrich Dollmann, commander of the Seventh Army, Hausser was promoted to its command.
 During the Falaise encirclement in 1944, Hausser was seriously wounded (shot through the jaw).
-Hausser was promoted to SS-Oberst-Gruppenführer in August 1944 and subsequently commanded Army Group Oberrhein and later Army Group G until 3 April 1945.
+Hausser was promoted to SS-Oberst-Gruppenführer in August 1944 and subsequently commanded Army Group Upper Rhine and later Army Group G until 3 April 1945.
 On the day he was relieved, Joseph Goebbels wrote, "He has definitely not stood the test."
 He ended the war on the staff of Field Marshal Albert Kesselring.
 At the Nuremberg Trials, he claimed that the Waffen-SS only had a military role and denied that it was involved in war crimes and atrocities.